 Luckily, there are steps you can take at home to unblock yourself and feel relief.

-Some people think if they don't have a bowel movement every day, they're constipated, but this isn’t the case.
+You might think not having a daily bowel movement means you’re constipated — but this isn’t the case.
 Officially, being constipated means having two or fewer bowel movements a week.

-You may also be constipated if you experience straining, hard stools, a feeling of being blocked up or a feeling that you don't completely empty your bowels.
+Other signs of constipation are straining, hard stools, a feeling of being blocked up or feeling like you don't completely empty your bowels.

-"If you're constipated, you may also feel cramping, bloating, nausea or pain in the rectum from straining," says Dr. Amitpal Johal, division chief of gastroenterology and hepatology at Geisinger Medical Center.
+"If you're constipated, you may also feel cramping, bloating, nausea or pain in the rectum from straining," says Amitpal Johal, MD, chair of gastroenterology and hepatology at Geisinger Medical Center.

 Eat more fiber

 Try increasing the fiber you take in.
-Adding fiber to your diet increases the weight of stool and can speed its passage through your intestines.
+Adding fiber to your diet increases the weight of stool, speeding its passage through your intestines.